 IMPORTANT: In the Driver Configuration, ensure that you configure the resources in the Subscriber Setting.
 You should configure the Schema name as Entitlement and the required handlers for the PCRS to work.
-For more information, see "Resources" on page 53.
+For more information, see "Resources" on page 59.

 For creating custom entitlements, you should specify the entitlement value, attribute, and CSV file path in the PermissionNameToFile mapping table in the Driver Configuration page.
 The REST driver uses either the CSV file or query the connected system to populate entitlement values.
 If the custom entitlements are not dependent on the values from the connected system, use the CSV file to provide the entitlement values to create entitlements and resources.
-If the custom entitlements are dependent on the values from the connected system, create entitlements objects using Designer and specify the information required for querying the connected system.
+If the custom entitlements are dependent on the values from the connected system specify the information required for querying the connected system.